Book Review: Hank Green’s An Absolutely Remarkable Thing

 “You know how when you’re trying to get some stuff out of your car and there’s, like, one too many things to bring them all in in one trip?
 You keep trying to figure out how to hold something slightly differently...you put some stuff down and consolidate some bags and you think you’ve got everything, but then you look down and realize that the cat food or the soda from lunch or the picture frames are still sitting there and you’ve got no way to pick them up."— Hank Green

-I went into this book with no expectations.
-I did little research.
+I went into this book with no expectations or knowledge as to what this book was about.
 All I knew was that Hank Green had written a work of fiction, and I wanted to read it.
 I'm glad I did.
 It was interesting and entertaining with compelling cliffhangers, gripping action, and a behind-the-curtain look at today's consumption of social media fame.
-I had a few problems with it, but I feel like these are problems that could be overcome with future stories, should he decide to write them.

 “I was addicted to the attention and to the outrage and to the rush of being involved in something so huge,but more than any of that I was just addicted."— Hank Green